-In Norway we have been carrying out neutron-based research for many decades, and IFE is internationally recognized for solid competence and a number of groundbreaking results.
-The facilities associated with the JEEP II reactor at Kjeller were in 2016 awarded the status as a national research infrastructure for neutron research, NcNeutron.
-NcNeutron has been established in partnership with several Norwegian institutions; University of Oslo, University of Stavanger, SINTEF and NTNU.
+In Norway, we have been working with neutron research for many decades.
+In 2016, the instruments connected to the JEEP II reactor at Kjeller were recognized as the national research infrastructure for neutron research through the establishment of the NcNeutron Research Centre, the Norwegian Centre for Neutron Research, and are internationally recognized for solid expertise and several ground-breaking results.
+NcNeutron is established in partnership with several Norwegian institutions; University of Oslo, University of Stavanger, SINTEF and NTNU.

-Through many years of research with neutrons, IFE has acquired knowledge that has given us an important role in advanced materials research, such as on hydrogen storage, batteries and magnetic materials.
-This makes us particularly suited to collaborate with some of the foremost research groups in the world.
+Through this research, IFE has acquired knowledge that has positioned us in the research frontline especially in advanced materials related to hydrogen, batteries and magnets.
+This makes us particularly suited to collaborate with some of the leading research communities in the world.

-One of the largest investments in European research infrastructure is taking place right now with the construction of the European Spallation Source (ESS).
-This is built in Lund in Sweden and will be revolutionary for the development and understanding of new materials relevant to nearly all fields of materials science, including biology and medicine.
+One of the biggest investments in Europe in research is just now happening with the construction of the European Spallation Source (ESS), the “neutron cannon in Sweden”.
+This is being built in Lund and will be revolutionary for the development and understanding of new materials.

-There is considerable interest in the neutron-based research we carry out at IFE, as judged by the interest from our collaborators from academia and private industry in Norway, in Sweden, Denmark, Italy and Germany, Japan and Australia, USA, Canada and Brazil to name a few.
+The interest in neutron research we conduct at IFE is great, as we see among our partners from academia and private business here at home, in Sweden, Denmark, Italy, Germany, Japan, Australia, USA, Canada and Brazil to name a few.